 But here’s the kicker – Jimmy Russell isn’t a rye whiskey fan.
 Sure, he knows how to craft it, but you won’t find him sipping it in his leisure time.
 And there’s nothing wrong with that.
 You like what you like.
-At the same time Jimmy’s preference for bourbon (and lack of consumer rye demand for decades) is likely why we’ve never seen a special edition Wild Turkey rye whiskey.
+At the same time Jimmy’s preference for bourbon (and lack of consumer rye demand for decades) is probably why we’ve never seen a special edition Wild Turkey rye whiskey.
 That is, until 2019.

 Whiskey enthusiasts have known about Master’s Keep Cornerstone since late 2018.
 Immediately, the energy was high for this release.
 Wild Turkey’s first limited edition straight rye whiskey – its longest aged and highest proof – would soon be in the hands of fans.
 With an official release date set for August 2019, it came as a surprise when bottles popped up in several states a month early.
-And then the mania hit.
-With only 16,000 bottles available domestically (6,000 internationally), and considering the attention limited whiskey releases get nowadays (Google: “whiskey tater”), the chances of acquiring Cornerstone seemed slimmer by the day.
+And then, the mania hit.
+With only 16,000 bottles available domestically (6,000 internationally), and considering the attention limited whiskey releases get nowadays (Google “whiskey tater”), the chances of acquiring Cornerstone seemed slimmer by the day.

 But hold up.
 We are talking about Wild Turkey rye, right?
 Not Sazerac 18, not Van Winkle Family Reserve Rye, not some insanely priced, pewter-top WhistlePig luxury bottle, no. Wild Turkey rye – the same Wild Turkey rye we’ve known for years now – is finally getting the attention it deserves.
 How about that?!